sammersaqa/SaqaSC-9_RNG/readme.md

 - **Last Date Revised:** November 25, 2025
   **Exercise Name:** Random Name Generator
   **Description:**   Built a themed web application that pulls student and instructor names from a local JSON file.
+Made it more fun.
+Calling Students "CSA Superstars" and Instructors "The Authority".

 ### What was done :
   - Created a randomized function triggered by a button click, styled the UI(User Interface) with